 If nothing else, what feels most important to my work is that I simply wish to show people the beauty of bodies in motion, for I hold no higher aim as a choreographer than this simple truth.

 Reynolds grew up dancing in a small town in rural California.
 She has a Master of Fine Arts degree in Dance from California State University, Long Beach, a Bachelor of Arts degree in Dance and Performance Studies from the University of California, Berkeley, and an AA degree in Dance and AS degree in Chemistry from Cabrillo College.
 She is a recipient of the Grand Canyon National Park Artist Residency, the Tandy Beal Award, the 2020 CSULB Graduate Dean’s List and Distinguished Achievement in Creative Activity Awards, KAZU’s Emerging Choreographer, and Insight’s Artstreet: Artist to Watch.
 Reynolds is currently the co-artistic director of the collaborative dance performance groups E&C and Bare Outlines, the artistic director of Erin Reynolds Performances, and an ongoing collaborator with Heather Barker and the Immersive Design Research Lab.
 Highlighted works have been shown in Los Angeles, San Francisco, Berlin, Istanbul, and Vienna.
-She is currently a lecturer for the Department of Theatre and Dance at California State University, Sacramento, a lecturer for the Department of Kinesiology at the California State University, Chico, and researches the intersections between performance, new media, and public space.
+Beyond her work with Erin Reynolds Performances, E&C, and Bare Outlines, she is currently a lecturer for the Department of Theatre and Dance at California State University, Sacramento, a choreographer for Nevada Union High School, and personally researches the intersections between performance, new media, and public space.

 Through dance we gain insight into the mystery of the body, the human psyche, and life itself.
 We move even more than we speak, yet we often forget the importance of simple movement.